 Evripides Hotel nearby has a very similar offering, and what it doesn’t match in sleek decor, it makes up for with stunning terrace views.
 Prices from €60.

 The Athens Gate Hotel is easy to pass by from the outside, shrouded by the traffic of bustling Syngrou Road, but the appeal lies in the concealed panoramic views of some of the city’s most-loved ancient sites.
-Located directly opposite the grounds of the Temple of Olympian Zeus, pick one of the rooms with a balcony view of Hadrian’s Arch and the gleaming temple columns, and awake to the golden hues of the city that all visitors chase.
+Located directly opposite the grounds of the Temple of Olympian Zeus, pick one of the rooms with a balcony view of Hadrian’s Arch and the gleaming temple columns, and awake to the golden views of the city that most visitors chase.
 The dining terrace on the 8th floor beats this view.
 The sweeping canvas starts with Filopappou Hill before reaching the Acropolis and Lycabettus Hill, accompanied by a great range of continental morning treats or dinner or a glass of wine to watch the city’s ancient hilltops glow at sundown.
 Prices start from €95.

 Studio Apartments in Athens